What do Amazon, Google, Apple, Microsoft, and Disney all share?

 You will need a place to conduct your business.
-And, while renting a business location can be a large expense, many entrepreneurs start by operating their repair business from their garage or home workshop.
+While renting a business location can be expensive, many entrepreneurs start by operating their repair business from their garage or home workshop.

-You can also further minimize upfront cash expenses by buying special bicycle parts on-demand as needed by clients, instead of keeping them on hand.
-Just be sure to set clear expectations for your customers about the timeline they can anticipate for their parts to arrive and repairs to be completed.
+You can also further minimize upfront cash expenses by buying special bicycle parts on-demand as needed by clients instead of keeping them on hand.
+Just be sure to set clear expectations for your customers about the timeline to anticipate for their parts to arrive and repairs to be completed.

 It’s also wise to invest in alliances with bicycling clubs and organizations in the community.
 Members of these clubs can become potential mentors or clients.